 With the amount of wealth created in American households over the last 100 years, it is not surprising to see significant disputes arise over inheritance issues among family members.
 When a person dies, or even before dying, their wealth is placed in the hands of someone, such as a trustee or an executor, who has a fiduciary duty to manage the wealth properly and to make sure it is given at the appropriate time to the beneficiaries who were entitled to receive it as part of their inheritance.

 Sometimes, these people do not do what they are supposed to do.
 When that happens, it is necessary to have an attorney take action in court.
 Often, these disputes can be resolved out of court.
 But sometimes they cannot.
-It is important to have a true trial attorney on your side in those situations.
+It is important to have an experienced Richmond trial attorney on your side in those situations.

 We Do Not Draft Wills, Trusts, and Estate Plans.